Lion and Sun

 The motif has many historical meanings.
 First, as a scientific and secular motif, it was only an astrological and zodiacal symbol.
-Under the Safavid and the first Qajar kings, it became more associated with Shia Islam.
+Under the Safavid and the first Qajar shahs, it became more associated with Shia Islam.
 During the Safavid era, the lion and sun stood for the two pillars of society, the state and the Islamic religion.
 It became a national emblem during the Qajar era.
 In the 19th century, European visitors at the Qajar court attributed the lion and sun to remote antiquity; since then, it has acquired a nationalistic interpretation.
 During the reign of Fat′h-Ali Shah Qajar and his successors, the form of the motif was substantially changed.
 A crown was also placed on the top of the symbol to represent the monarchy.
 Beginning in the reign of Fat′h-Ali, the Islamic aspect of the monarchy was de-emphasized.
 This shift affected the symbolism of the emblem.
 The meaning of the symbol changed several times between the Qajar era and the 1979 revolution.
 The lion could be a symbol for Rostam, the legendary hero of Iranian mythology.
 The Sun has alternately been interpreted as symbol of motherland or Jamshid, the mythical Shah of Iran.

 The many historical meanings of the emblem have provided rich ground for competing symbols of Iranian identity.
 In the 20th century, some politicians and scholars suggested that the emblem should be replaced by other symbols such as the Derafsh Kaviani.
-However, the emblem remained the official symbol of Iran until the 1979 revolution, when the "Lion and Sun" symbol was removed from public spaces and government organizations, and replaced by the present-day emblem of Iran.
+However, the emblem remained the official symbol of Iran until the 1979 revolution, when the "Lion and Sun" symbol was removed from public spaces and government organizations, and replaced by the present-day emblem of the Islamic Republic of Iran.

 Origin

 The lion and sun motif is based largely on astronomical and astrological configurations, and the ancient zodiacal sign of the sun in the house of Leo.
 This symbol, which combines "ancient Iranian, Arab, Turkic and Mongol traditions", first became a popular symbol in the 12th century.
-According to Afsaneh Najmabadi, the lion and sun motif has had "a unique success" among icons for signifying the modern Iranian identity, in that the symbol is influenced by all significant historical cultures of Iran and brings together Zoroastrian, Shia, Jewish, Turkic and Iranian symbolism.
+According to Afsaneh Najmabadi, the lion and sun motif has had "a unique success" among icons for signifying the modern Iranian identity, in that the symbol is influenced by all significant historical cultures of Iran and brings together Zoroastrian, Shia, Jewish, Iranian symbolism.